-Year Ended December 31, 2021 Compared to Year Ended December 31, 2020
+Year Ended December 31, 2022 Compared to Year Ended December 31, 2021

 Segment revenues.
-Our revenues from the Non-Driver Products segment increased by 42.0% to \$185.7 million in 2021 from \$130.8 million in 2020.
-The year-overyear increase was mainly from increased revenues generated from TCON amidst the growing need for high frame rate and high-resolution displays, but partially offset by WLO decreased.
+Our revenues from the Non-Driver Products segment decreased by 14.7% to \$158.4 million in 2022 from \$185.7 million in 2021.
+The year-overyear decrease was mainly from decline in Tcon revenues, CMOS imaging sensor business as well as WLO.
+This decrease was partially offset by the increase of WiseEye sales.

 Segment operating loss.
-Operating loss from the Non-Driver Products segment decreased to \$6.9 million in 2021 from \$40.8 million in 2020.
-The narrowed operating loss decreases were attributable mainly to the increase in revenues and higher gross margin.
+Operating loss from the Non-Driver Products segment increased to \$17.7 million in 2022 from \$6.9 million in 2021.
+The operating loss increases were attributable mainly to the decline in revenues and increase in cash awards.